Georgios Delikaris: Panathinaikos

-End of career
+Retirement

 On October 19, 1981 Delikaris retired from professional football for reasons unknown to this day.
 During his career Delikaris was capped 32 times by the National Football Team of Greece scoring 7 goals.

 The legend of Delikaris

 Since 1981 Georgios Delikaris pulled himself away from the spotlight, seldom making a public appearance and stayed away from football.
 Little is known about the circumstances surrounding his departures from Olympiacos and Panathinaikos, and he himself chooses not reveal details.
 This has elevated him even more to legendary status with the spread of many unsubstantiated stories and anecdotes, relating to those periods as well as his life after football.
 It is known that he has faced serious financial strife at times and has been involved in the auto-trade business, had lost a large amount of money in the collapse of the Albanian economy in 1997, was the co-owner of a restaurant in his hometown neighborhood and was rumored as of 2009 to be a taxi-driver (though this has been denied by family members).